faro1976/utiu/thesis/TAPAS/README.md

 # TAPAS - Timely Analytics and Predictions Actor System

 ## Overview
-A framework to execute machine learning and analytics algorithms supported by actor model and in a (near) real-time way.
+A framework to execute machine learning and analytics tasks supported by actor model and in timely fashion.
+Based on Akka toolkit and implemented by Scala programming language, it adopts Apache Spark to compute parallel distributed analysis and Apache Kafka to decouple the layers of producer and consumer.

 ## Installation
 * pull-down github repository